On Lieb-Robinson bounds for the Bose-Hubbard model

-where $C_n$ is a positive constant depending on $n$. \end{theorem} Equation \eqref{max-vel-est} shows that the expectation of the number of particles in the region $\{|x|>\rho\}$ in the evolved state $e^{-itH}\phi$ does not exceed the number of particles initially in the region $\{|x|>b\}$.
-In other words, the probability that particles are transported from $\{|x|\le b\}$ to $\{|x|>\rho\}$ is small (of order $\mathcal{O}(\rho^{-n})$) for all times $t$ satisfying $b+ct<\rho$.
+\end{theorem} Equation \eqref{max-vel-est} shows that the expectation of the number of particles in the region $\{|x|>\rho\}$ in the evolved state $e^{-itH}\psi_0$ does not exceed the number of particles initially in the region $\{|x|>b\}$, up to small remainder terms.
+In other words, the probability that particles are transported from $\{|x|\le b\}$ to $\{|x|>\rho\}$ is small for all times $t$ satisfying $b+ct<\rho$.